hashicorp/terraform-provider-azurerm/website/docs/r/stack_hci_deployment_setting.html.markdown

 * `scale_unit` - (Required) One or more `scale_unit` blocks as defined below.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `version` - (Required) The deployment template version, possible value is `10.0.0.0`.
+* `version` - (Required) The deployment template version.
+The format must be a set of numbers separated by dots such as `10.0.0.0`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 ---

-A `adapter_property_override` block supports the following:

-* `jumbo_packet` - (Optional) The jumbo frame size of the adapter.
-This parameter should only be modified based on your OEM guidance.
-Changing this forces a new Stack HCI Deployment Setting to be created.

-* `network_direct` - (Optional) The network direct of the adapter.
-This parameter should only be modified based on your OEM guidance.
-Changing this forces a new Stack HCI Deployment Setting to be created.

-* `network_direct_technology` - (Optional) The network direct technology of the adapter.
-This parameter should only be modified based on your OEM guidance.
-Changing this forces a new Stack HCI Deployment Setting to be created.

----

 A `cluster` block supports the following:

-* `azure_service_endpoint` - (Required) For Azure blob service endpoint type, select either Default or Custom domain.
-If you selected Custom domain, enter the domain for the blob service in this format `core.windows.net`.
+* `azure_service_endpoint` - (Required) Specifies the Azure blob service endpoint, for example, `core.windows.net`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `cloud_account_name` - (Required) Specify the Azure Storage account name for cloud witness for your Azure Stack HCI cluster.
+* `cloud_account_name` - (Required) Specifies the Azure Storage account name of the cloud witness for the Azure Stack HCI cluster.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `name` - (Required) The cluster name provided when preparing Active Directory.
+* `name` - (Required) Specifies the name of the cluster.
 It must be 3-15 characters long and contain only letters, numbers and hyphens.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `witness_path` - (Required) Specify the fileshare path for the local witness for your Azure Stack HCI cluster.
+* `witness_path` - (Required) Specifies the fileshare path of the local witness for the Azure Stack HCI cluster.
 Changing this forces a new Stack HCI Deployment Setting to be created.

-* `witness_type` - (Required) Use a cloud witness if you have internet access and if you use an Azure Storage account to provide a vote on cluster quorum.
-A cloud witness uses Azure Blob Storage to read or write a blob file and then uses it to arbitrate in split-brain resolution.
+* `witness_type` - (Required) Specifies the type of the witness.
 Possible values are `Cloud`, `FileShare`.
 Changing this forces a new Stack HCI Deployment Setting to be created.

 ---